Skip to main content

 All CollectionsSoma Analytics

-Designing effective cognitive training plans is crucial for enhancing your athletes’ performance.
-The Soma Analytics Plan Builder is a powerful tool that allows you to create tailored cognitive training programs with ease.
-In this step-by-step guide, we’ll walk you through the process of setting up a cognitive training plan from scratch.
+Designing an effective cognitive training plan is key to optimizing athlete performance.
+The Soma Analytics Plan Builder is a powerful tool that makes it easy to create tailored cognitive training programs.

 Step One: New Plan Setup